panchenko-yuriy-alexandrovich/github-scanner/README.md

 - H2 is for DB integration tests
 - system-stubs-jupiter for ENV tests

+This app is running inside [Heroku](https://github-scanner.herokuapp.com/api/health)

+Some test collections you could find in [postman-collection](https://github.com/panchenko-yuriy-alexandrovich/github-scanner/blob/main/tests.postman_collection.json")

-This repo was inspired by Jpoint2021 Andrew Solntsev and Anton Keks presentation.
+This repo was inspired by Jpoint 2021 [Andrei Solntsev](https://github.com/asolntsev) and [Anton Keks](https://github.com/angryziber) [presentation](https://github.com/angryziber/jpoint-pairing-2021)
 I have tried to follow their steps and create a working tested product.
+It was an interesting journey for Mays vacation.

 #Noteworthy features:
 - Custom dependency injection
-- Efficient Docker usage (cached layers in order of less frequent changes), maven downloads dependencies once
+- Efficient [Docker](https://github.com/panchenko-yuriy-alexandrovich/github-scanner/blob/main/Dockerfile) usage (cached layers in order of less frequent changes), maven downloads dependencies once

 #Running in Docker